DaveBenham/VenomModules/README.md

 ### CUTOFF

 Controls the point where frequency amplitudes begin to be attenuated.
+By default this applies to both the left and right channels.
+But if Spread Direction is set to Right Absolute then this only applies to the left channel.

 The Cutoff has an extra unattenuated volt per octave CV input.
 The attenuated CV input is also 1 volt per octave if the attenuverter is at 100%.